[Old post warning. This is from many years ago and a peek into our family life!]

 In an effort to restore our land to an organic state (no more conventional corn and beans with chemicals), we turned all the land to a hay meadow.
 To do that, we planted organic alfalfa and clover.
-Besides taking the soil from compacted and dead to mineral-rich and balanced, we lowered our exposure to glyphosate and our bees LOVE it and are thriving!
+Besides taking the soil from compacted and dead to mineral-rich and balanced, we lowered our exposure to glyphosate and our bees LOVE it and are (still) thriving!

 Just recently, with a big no-rain weather window, the men in our family spent 9 days cutting, raking, and baling over a hundred acres of hay, some for a friend and then our meadows.
 There were lots of ‘breakdowns’ and repairs needed, as is typical.
 It is hard, tiring work, but over the years it has played a role in making our boys into men.

 While certainly not all of it, learning to work with diligence plays a very important role.

 I have serious allergies to pollen, grasses, and especially hay.
 The allergies can be debilitating and it takes a toll in health and cleaning, but it is part of my life since I am married to a man who loves to be outdoors and work on the land.
 He is not a farmer, but a businessman; nevertheless, he has never outgrown that desire to get on a tractor and find something to do!

 The guys try hard to keep the dust outside, showering and changing clothes.
 I am getting where I can do it (from inside our home) with a smile on my face, and more importantly, peace and contentment in my heart.